London Cycling Campaign in Sutton: 22 March 2017 meeting notes

 - Need to take on people who are opposing this agenda in so many ways.

-- Cycle lanes blamed for congestion – cycle lanes are most efficient use of road space.
+- Cycle lanes blamed for congestion – but cycle lanes are most efficient use of road space.

 - Mayor’s Transport Strategy (MTS) will ask how we address congestion